-Here you will find useful information and guidance regarding the work done to secure buildings and valuables at UiB
+Here you will find useful information and guidance on how we secure buildings and valuables at UiB

-The University of Bergen owns and manages a large portfolio of building, valuable objects, and collections.
-A large share of the buildings, objects and collections are vital for the research, education, and knowledge dissemination at UiB.
+The University of Bergen owns and manages a large portfolio of buildings, valuable objects, and collections.
+A large share of the buildings, objects and collections are vital for research, education, and knowledge dissemination at UiB.

 In order for UiB to meet its obligations to society, and act in accordance with Norwegian laws and regulations, it is necessary to secure buildings and valuables against any unwanted incidents.
 In the sections below, you will find the information you need about different aspects of the security work taking place at UiB.

 The security professionals at the Estate and Management Division of UiB can provide advice and support within several fields related to building security and how to secure physical valuables.
 Guidance, quality control, courses, seminars, answers to questions etc. related to the following issues, can be provided.

 - Roles and responsibility within security work at UiB.